MateuszFido/LCMSpector/README.md

   -v /tmp/.X11-unix:/tmp/.X11-unix \
   mateuszfido/lcmspector:latest
 ```
+>[!IMPORTANT]

-- If your app needs files from your local machine, you can add `-v $(pwd):/app` to mount your current folder.
+>To be able to analyze files on your local machine, add `-v /path/on/host:/path/in/container` to the Docker command to mount your data folder(s).

 ---